 The playbook was similar in New Jersey, where the leagues hired a total of 13 top Trenton lobbyists — with both enlisting A.J.
 Sabath, a former commissioner of the Department of Labor and Workforce Development, and Eric Shuffler, a longtime political player who served on Democratic Gov. Phil Murphy‘s transition team earlier this year.
 Lobbying records show that they have landed private meetings with the state’s top leaders, all Democrats, including Assembly Speaker Craig Coughlin, Senate President Steve Sweeney and two of his staffers, as well as the governor’s chief of staff.

-In January, the leagues’ lobbying campaign helped them score a win in the Indiana General Assembly, which introduced a pair of bills that borrow some language from their model bill — titled, “Model Sports Wagering Act” — including a provision for integrity fees.
+In January, the leagues’ lobbying campaign helped them score a win in the Indiana General Assembly, which introduced a pair of bills that borrow some language from model legislation — titled, “Model Sports Wagering Act” — including a provision for integrity fees.
 Since then, six other states have also introduced bills that give the green light to integrity fees.

 So far, the bills have stalled in most states, either in the face of opposition or because the legislature has already adjourned for the year.
 But one is still alive in New York, where the chairman of the state Senate’s gambling committee is backing integrity fees.